miekg/pgo/README.md

       name: caddy
 ~~~

-Where the network created is called `default` and the `Caddyfile-import` is written into the
+Where the network created is called `caddy` and the `Caddyfile-import` is written into the
 directory that gets mounted as a volume inside the caddy container.
 The pgo-caddy git repository has
 an .gitignore for `caddy/Caddyfile-import`.

-Other users of this PGO instance only need to know the network is called `default` and commit their
+Other users of this PGO instance only need to know the network is called `caddy` and commit their
 pgo.toml config to make things work.

 ## pgod